bergenhem/kendo-docs/getting-started/mobile/native-scrolling.md

 ### Native Scrolling Compatibility and Limitations

 - The native scrolling hint is visible over of the view header/footer contents.
-- Features which depend on the JavaScript-based scrolling are not supported (ListView Pull To Refresh, Press To Load More, Fixed Headers, etc.)
+- Features which depend on the JavaScript-based scrolling are not supported (Zooming, ListView Pull To Refresh, Press To Load More, Fixed Headers, etc.)
 - In native scrolling mode, the mobile view does not initialize a mobile scroller; The mobile view/application `scroller` field will return `null`.
 - The mobile drawer widget does not support content scrolling.
 - Scrolling in one view and navigating to another preserves the scrolled offset.
 This behavior can be changed by calling [scrollTo](https://developer.mozilla.org/en-US/docs/Web/API/window.scrollTo) in the view after show event handler.